2020–21 The Citadel Bulldogs basketball team

 The 2020–21 The Citadel Bulldogs basketball team represented The Citadel, The Military College of South Carolina in the 2020–21 NCAA Division I men's basketball season.
-The Bulldogs, led by sixth-year head coach Duggar Baucom, played their home games at McAlister Field House in Charleston, South Carolina, as members of the Southern Conference.
+The Bulldogs, led by sixth-year head coach Duggar Baucom, played their home games at McAlister Field House in Charleston, South Carolina, as members of the Southern Conference (SoCon).

 Previous season

-The Bulldogs finished the 2019–20 season 6–24, 0–18 in SoCon play to finish in last place.
+The Bulldogs finished the 2019–20 season 6–24, 0–18 in SoCon play, to finish in last place.
 They lost in the first round of the SoCon tournament to Wofford.